Rehearsal Venue / Times

 This is an orchestra for adults returning to playing after some time away, or have just taken up an instrument.
 Only stipulation is to be grade 3 level or above.
-We have only just started so are looking for new players and it is a good time to start as we are all new together.
+We are looking for new players, particularly violin and viola players.
 It is held in a room at Chichester university. £5 per session changing to £30 per term as of September.

 Monday evening 7.30pm – 9.45pm during term time at Farnborough Methodist Church